 The CUD mobilizes its services and the expertise of its staff by trying to find material in its own structuring projects and networks that it develops.
 As a leader of the Cities of Memory network, Dunkerque has thus, as an echo to its project of rehabilitation of the facades of its city center, accompanied the municipality of Bizerte, our partner city in Tunisia, in an equivalent project in its old port.
 We have also accompanied Bizerte in the reform of its waste collection strategy and this in parallel with our own projects to overhaul the collection system at home.
-It remains that we still have a lot of efforts to make to communicate better on our actions and make them closer to the inhabitants of our territory and its economic dynamics.
+However, we still have a lot of work to do to communicate better on our actions and make them closer to the inhabitants of our territory and its economic dynamics.

 This is why our cooperations are renewed today in line with these dynamics and give a greater place to youth in our international commitments.
-The international mobility of young people is now a major focus of our policy, which has led to the creation of several programs, including the Odyssey program, which aims to give young people from Dunkirk the opportunity to discover the world.
+The international mobility of young people is now a major focus of our policy, which has led to the creation of several programs, including the Odyssey program, which aims to give young Dunkirkers the opportunity to discover the world.